MartinFen/Graph-theory-neo4j-timetable-graphDB/README.md

 ## Introduction

 This project is for my 3rd year module graph theory which I am using neo4j to represent a prototype timetabling system for a college in graph database form.
 The project is a small prototype of my current semester with some mildly tidied data that I scraped from the college timetableing website and the gmit website.
+My agument

 #### Aims